 Hamden Hall subscribes to the philosophy of a ‘sound mind in a sound body’ for each student.
 We believe that athletics is an integral part of the educational process, combining with classroom instruction, student government, the arts, and other extra-curricular activities to provide students with the best opportunity for personal growth and success.
 We strive to develop the unique potential of each student-athlete: physical, mental, social, and ethical qualities to perform as an individual or part of a team dedicated to a common goal and purpose.
 We are dedicated to helping student-athletes develop a positive self-image as well as a sense of confidence, independence, and leadership.

-To facilitate these ends, all seventh through twelfth grade students participate in team sports with selected non-competitive offerings also available.
-Independent electives are available for special individualized athletic programs unavailable at Hamden Hall.
+To facilitate these ends, all Grade 7 - 12 students participate in team sports with selected non-competitive offerings also available.
+Independent electives are available for special individualized athletic programs that are unavailable at Hamden Hall.
 Exemptions are also available for intense commitment to one of the school’s programs such as fine arts productions and senior yearbook editors, and for documented medical reasons.
 Application for independents and exemptions are reviewed by a body of school administrators.

 The objectives of the Middle and Upper School programs include: